-Debt service payable to certain public authorities from State appropriations for such leasepurchase and contractual obligation financings may be paid from general resources of the State or from dedicated tax and other sources (i.e., personal income taxes, motor vehicle and motor fuelrelated taxes, and patient income).
+Debt service payable to certain public authorities from State appropriations for such lease-purchase and contractual obligation financings are paid from general resources of the State.
 Although these financing arrangements involve a contractual agreement by the State to make payments to a public authority, municipality or other entity, the State's obligation to make such payments is expressly made subject to appropriation by the Legislature and the actual availability of money to the State for making the payments.
-As of March 31, 2018, approximately 3.8 billion of State-supported lease-purchase and other contractual obligation financings were outstanding.
+As of March 31, 2019, approximately \$2.2 billion of State-supported lease-purchase and other contractual obligation financings were outstanding.